affinidi/affinidi-sdjwt-dart/README.md

 - **Key binding** to prevent unauthorized presentations.

 > **IMPORTANT:**
-> This project does not collect or process personal data by default.
+> This project does not collect or process any personal data.
 However, when used as part of a broader system or application that handles personally identifiable information (PII), users are responsible for ensuring that any such use complies with applicable privacy laws and data protection obligations.

 ## Table of Contents